richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 ### Intermezzo: what is code coverage?

 Code coverage is the percentage of lines of code covered by tests.
-If a line is untested, either you have detected dead code (that can be removed) or you should (be able to) write another test that does use that code.
+If a line is untested, you hvae either detected dead code (that can be removed) or you should (be able to) write another test that does use that code.
 Code coverage correlates with code quality [Del Frate et al., 1995].